-The Advisor Committee consists of at least five members of the Graduate Faculty, three of whom must be full members.
+The Advisor Committee consists of at least five people of whom three must be full members of the UM Graduate Faculty and two must be members of the BISI faculty.
 All on campus, tenure track faculty members are full members of the Graduate Faculty.
 One of these full members must be identified as the Dean's Representative.
-The Dean's Rep must be a tenured faculty member with an on campus tenure home different from your advisor and/or co-advisor and is a voting member of the committee.
+The Dean's Rep must be a tenured faculty member with an on-campus tenure home different from your advisor and is a voting member of the committee (they are expected to attend all committee meetings).